 These regulations apply only to bringing pets through Customs into Italy.
 If you're arriving by air or ship, check for additional rules with your airline or ship company.

-This information was current as of May 2018, according to the website U.S. Embassy & Consulates in Italy; rules and regulations could change.
+This information was current as of May 2018, according to the U.S. Embassy & Consulates in Italy website; rules and regulations are subject to change.

 Each pet you want to take into Italy must have:

 - A European Community veterinary certificate, which must include details about the owner, a description of the pet, and vaccination and identification details

 - A current rabies vaccine; if it is the first vaccination, you cannot take your pet into Italy until 21 days after the vaccination

 - The carrier must be labeled with contact details of the owner

 - The pet must be at least 3 months old

 - Dogs should have a leash and muzzle

 - You must clean up after your dog in public places

 Guide dogs for the blind must adhere to the same rules to enter the country as regular pets.
 Once in Italy, guide dogs can travel with no restrictions on all public transportation and are not required to wear a muzzle or have a ticket, and they also can enter all public buildings and shops.